All Episodes

 Senator Tammy Duckworth says Trump essentially just declared war on Chicago, but there's no indications of deployment.

-This is the this is the attitude they give us.
+This is the attitude they give us.

-JB Pritzker, the governor of Illinois, screams in our faces, no deployments.
+J.B.
+Pritzker, the governor of Illinois, screams in our faces, no deployments.

-Mayor Johnson says we will resist, we will fight back.
+Mayor Johnson says we will resist.

 And you want to know where we're at right now?